Ploy

 State

-Add durable key-value storage to your workers with simple get/set/delete operations.
+Add durable key-value storage to your workers with a Cloudflare KV-compatible API.

 State